A Rotary Community Corps (RCC) is a group of non-Rotarians who share our commitment to changing the world through service projects.

-There are over 7,500 RCCs in over 80 countries, although only a small number exist in the United States.
-Projects vary: animal protection, water quality, hunger, education, and the needs of the disabled are only a few examples.
-The Rotary Club of Port St. Lucie, my club, sponsors a RCC, known as People Serious about Litter, committed to addressing the City’s litter problems.
-Members work intensely within a target area which serves as a laboratory to see how citizens, business, and government might cooperate to change the culture surrounding litter.
+Projects vary: animal protection, water quality, hunger, education, and the needs of the disabled.
+The Rotary Club of Port St. Lucie, sponsors an RCC, known as People Serious about Litter, committed to addressing the City’s litter problems.

 RCCs can exist anywhere a local Rotary club sponsors one.
 You can find an RCC in your area by contacting your local Rotary Club.

 You can form an RCC anywhere community members are interested in working with Rotary.
 Here are some guidelines:

 - Work with other local residents to identify the community’s greatest needs using this assessment form.